All Episodes

 She comes from a radicalized district.

-But the blue dogs, you know, they're on precarious ground anyway, because they're from conservative districts.
+But the blue dogs, you know, they're on precarious ground anyway because they're from conservative districts.

-So they gotta they have a question.
+So they have a question.

 They all have a question they have to ask themselves.